-The Department of Energy (DOE) estimates a full power restoration for 17 million individuals affected by Super Typhoon Uwan may take about a month.
+The Department of Energy (DOE) estimates that full power restoration for millions affected by Super Typhoon Uwan may take about a month, with over 60% of affected municipalities already having power restored.

-Energy Secretary Sharon Garin has directed stakeholders to normalize energy-related utilities, prioritizing critical sectors like hospitals, evacuation centers, water distribution facilities, and command centers, which should be completed in hours or days.
+Energy Secretary Sharon Garin has directed stakeholders to normalize energy-related utilities, prioritizing critical sectors like hospitals, evacuation centers, water and telecom facilities, and command centers, which should be completed within hours or days.

 The DOE is also considering deploying linemen from Mindanao and utilizing other power plants in the region to expedite restoration.